File Sharing on GL.iNet Routers¶

-You can use GL.iNet routers with external storage device such as USB stick, MicroSD card, etc, thus the contents can be shared among all your connected clients.
+You can use GL.iNet routers with external storage device such as USB stick, MicroSD card, etc, and some models have big internal storage, thus the contents can be shared among all your connected clients.
 You can easily read or modify its contents.

 Note: The power consumption of USB hard drive is quite high.
 You should use it with an external power supply.
 Otherwise, it may cause malfunction.